jszwedko/continuous-delivery-pitt-tasks/slides.md

 # Mistakes we knew we were making
 - Skipped infrastructure configuration
 - You should try to avoid "building" on the server
-    - E.g. we did asset compilation
+    - E.g. we did asset compilation (translating of "higher" level languages to CSS and JS)
 - You should have a test stage target for deployment that is identical to production
     - Some issues are environment specific